foundersandcoders/coursebook/src/course/syllabus/application/feature/learning-outcomes.md

 - [ ] Define a function
 - [ ] Call a function
 - [ ] Know how to define arguments in a function and how to pass values in
+- [ ] Write functions using traditional and arrow syntax

 ## Debugging